LearnTeachCode/leadership/study-group-hosting-guide.md

 - If you’re able to and interested, try including some purely social outings before or after your main events to give people a chance to get to know each other as friends and not just study partners!
 Going out for food or drinks after the meeting once in a while is a great way to increase the sense of community -- plus it can be really fun!
 (One time our web dev study group even went bowling after the meetup.
 It was awesome!)

-- Post the meetup events one at a time instead of using Meetup.com’s recurring event feature -- it’s just a little buggy and inconvenient to use.
+- Either post the meetup events one at a time, or if using Meetup.com's recurring event feature, only post them for one month at a time.
+(The feature can be a bit buggy, and also this way you don't need to commit to hosting too far out in advance.)

 - Post each meetup event ideally 1-2 weeks in advance of the event date.